bdoms/gae_scaffold/readme.txt

 == Introduction ==
     GAE Scaffold is made so you can simply fill in the blanks to get a new application up and running very quickly.
-    It "just works" straight out of the box, which includes all tests passing, and no external installations required.
+    It "just works" straight out of the box, which includes all tests passing, and no external installations required beyond GAE itself.
     To get it running with a production account you'll have to make a few changes described below - these have been minimized as much as possible.
     Given that starting point, you can easily modify anything and everything to suit your needs.